Strategically Staying Small: Regulatory Avoidance and the CRA

 68 Pages Posted: 8 Jul 2021 Last revised: 20 Jun 2023

 Date Written: June 21, 2021

 The 1995 CRA reform led to a two-tiered evaluation scheme determined by a bank's asset value.
-Using this feature, we estimate the cost of the CRA through the lens of costly actions taken by banks.
+Using this feature, we examine the consequences of regulatory avoidance in the context of the CRA.
 Banks exploit the attribute-based regulation by strategically slowing asset growth, bunching below the $250M threshold.
 Exploiting the introduction of the asset threshold, we find that regulatory avoidance also has real effects.
 Banks near the threshold prior to the reform reduce the growth of assets, particularly real estate and C&I loans.
 These banks also experience an increase in the rejection rate of loans in low-to-moderate-income (LMI) areas, targeted by the CRA, a decrease in lending that other banks do not fill.
 Regulatory avoidance also produces real effects.
-The areas with more exposure to these banks experience a decline in the county-level share of small establishments and entrepreneurial innovation.
+The areas with more exposure to these banks experience a decline in the county-level share of small establishments and independent innovation.
 These results highlight a bank’s willingness to take costly actions to avoid regulatory oversight and subsequent credit reduction for individuals whom the CRA is designed to benefit.

 Keywords: CRA, Financial Institutions, Regulatory Avoidance, Attribute-based Regulation

 JEL Classification: G21, G28

 Suggested Citation: Suggested Citation